|

 Presence of visual problem may make parents:

-- less confident about their ability to help their baby or young children
+- less confident about their ability to help their baby or young children learn new things

 - less confident about doing what they would normally do with young children/siblings